Defamation – when is it a crime and how to defend yourself?

 • We have specialists for every field of law.

 If the defamation could cause ridicule or damage to the defamed person, it could be an offence.
 The Misdemeanour Act refers to conduct that “injures the honour of another by ridiculing or otherwise grossly offending him”.
 In such a case, the offence can be reported to the locally competent municipal authority, which will deal with it in an administrative procedure.
-It is necessary to describe precisely what the defamation was, who uttered it and when, and what the effects of the defamation were.
-In the context of the offence proceedings, the defamer may be obliged to pay a fine of up to CZK 15,000, to apologise to the person defamed, or to compensate the person defamed for the damage caused by the dissemination of false information.

-We speak of the criminal offence of defamation if the defamation is really significant and intense and has a greater potential for harm.
-It may significantly jeopardise the reputation of the defamed person among his fellow citizens, damage his employment, disrupt his family relationships (as a result of the defamation, his marriage is broken or other family ties are severed) or cause him other serious harm.
-For example, imagine a situation where a newspaper publishes a (false) article about a well-known clergyman in the Catholic Church, claiming that he is homosexual and has several sexual partners, and publishes a fictitious interview with one of them.
-This can very soon bring his career to an end and seriously affect the private life of the person concerned.
-It is possible to seek protection of rights and legitimate interests against this type of defamation by filing a criminal complaint, in which case the matter will be dealt with by the Police of the Czech Republic and the offence will then be dealt with in the criminal justice system.
+The offence of defamation is committed if the defamation is really significant and intense and has a greater potential for harm.
+It may significantly jeopardise the reputation of the defamed person among his fellow citizens, damage his employment, disrupt his family relations (as a result of the defamation, his marriage is broken or other family ties are severed) or cause him other serious harm.

 Tip: You don’t have to be the perpetrator of the crime, or even plan it, and you can still be directly affected by the criminal proceedings.
 All it takes is for someone to steal a bike of greater value and you are already part of it as a victim.
-While any role in the criminal process is unenviable, it is worthwhile for everyone involved to know the various stages of the criminal process.
+While any role in the criminal process is unenviable, it is worthwhile for everyone involved to know the different stages of the criminal process.
 We take a closer look at this topic in our separate article.

 What determines the possibility of using criminal proceedings?